julisbf/100-days-of-code/log.md

 **Today's Progress**: Watched last episode season 1 of CSS Layout Land.

 **Thoughts:** Layouts not need to be boring anymore.
 CSS grid allows us to create different layouts, not just the column ones.

+## R1D38 May 15, 2018
+**Today's Progress**: Went to a meetup and had my first pair programming.

+**Thoughts:** I attended a meetup where the topica was about *Recursion*, after the explanation with had a pair programming session.
+We did 2 exercises.
+For the 1st exercise, I was the driver and in the 2nd one the navigator.
+Being the navigator wasn't easy but after all it was just my first time.
+I will have more opportunities in the Chingu Vogaye 5.

+## R1D39 May 16, 2018
+**Today's Progress**: Continue with VueJS course, The Monster Slayer.

+**Thoughts:** On this project I decided to codealong with Max since I wanted a better understanding of the way VueJS works.
+I think now it's more clear and am ready to try it in the next course project.